latestchatty/webchatty/doc/webchatty-api.md

 - `ERR_INVALID_LOGIN`

 ## Users
-These API calls pertain to Shacknews user accounts.
+These API calls pertain to user accounts.

 ### GET /v2/checkConnection
 Checks to ensure the client is using GZIP and SSL.
 An error is returned if GZIP compression or SSL encryption are not being correctly used.